fenago/python-minicourses/MiniCourse_NLP/_NLP.md

 website, download the ASCII version of the book and tokenize the text and save the result to a new file.
 Bonus points for exploring both manual and NLTK approaches.

-Post your code in the comments below.
-I would love to see what book you choose and how you chose to tokenize it.

 ### **More Information**